-- The threat to Australia’s biodiversity from a rapidly changing climate should be recognised as a high priority for government action to address global warming.
+2. The threat to Australia’s biodiversity from the climate crisis should be recognised as a high priority for government action to address global warming.

-- The protection and conservation of biodiversity is essential for the wellbeing of all life on Earth, including human life.
+3. The protection and conservation of biodiversity is essential for the well-being of all life on Earth.

-- The loss of Australia’s biodiversity poses an unacceptable threat to human and ecosystem health, and dramatically reduces our ability to cope with major ecological threats such as climate change.
+4. The loss of Australia’s biodiversity dramatically reduces our ability to cope with major ecological threats such as the climate crisis

-- Protected areas are vital to the preservation of Australia’s biodiversity, and therefore to the health and wellbeing of all Australians.
+5. Protected areas are vital to the preservation of Australia’s biodiversity.

-- Habitat loss and fragmentation, together with the spread of invasive species, exacerbated by climate change, are major threats to the biodiversity of the planet.
+6. Over-exploitation, habitat loss, the spread of invasive species and the climate crisis are major threats to the biodiversity of the planet.

-- Ecosystem services are essential for human survival and wellbeing.
+9. Ecosystem services are essential for human survival and well-being.